home-assistant/developers.home-assistant/docs/core/entity.md

 Called when an entity has their entity_id and hass object assigned, before it is written to the state machine for the first time.
 Example uses: restore the state, subscribe to updates or set callback/dispatch function/listener.

-### `async_will_remove_from_hass()`
+### async_will_remove_from_hass()

 Called when an entity is about to be removed from Home Assistant.
 Example use: disconnect from the server or unsubscribe from updates.

 ## Changing the entity model

-If you want to add a new feature to an entity or any of its subtypes (light, switch, etc), you will need to propose it first in our [architecture repo](https://github.com/home-assistant/architecture/discussions).
+If you want to add a new feature to an entity or any of its subtypes (light, switch, etc.), you will need to propose it first in our [architecture repo](https://github.com/home-assistant/architecture/discussions).
 Only additions will be considered that are common features among various vendors.